-Through radio programs of all types, from music, to Bible studies, to counseling, Words of Hope Uganda is claiming all assets of Ugandan society and culture for Christ.
+Through radio programs of all types, from music, to Bible studies, to counseling, Words of Hope Uganda is working in over a dozen languages to minister to the whole person.

 Uganda is a hard place.
 Though Christianity is popular in this country, extreme poverty and lack of education make it nearly impossible for churches to adequately disciple those who are coming to know Jesus.
 Words of Hope’s Ugandan Director explains that while many are born into the faith, they often starve spiritually because no support structure is in place for their growth.
 Nominal Christianity is common.
 In fact, many Ugandans who self-identify as Christians simply know that they are not Muslim.

 Lack of proper education and discipleship allows Ugandans to be swept up into false wealth-gospel belief systems.
 Many also mix older tribal religions with Christianity in their search for truth.
 With the support of generous donors, Words of Hope’s is empowering Ugandan pastors and churches to effectively nurture their people in the life of Christian discipleship.
 In the midst of this hard place, radio is bringing truly life-changing good news.

 “Since you began this program, we feel that we learn more about God than before.
 These other preachers just tell us how to get what we want, but you have given us what we need to know so that we can grow.

 In the Acholiland region of Northern Uganda, the native language is Acholi.
 Although school children learn English, Acholi is still considered their heart language.
 Many older people only understand Acholi.
 The programs aim to provide hope and counsel for those suffering the spiritual and emotional aftermath of war, in addition to supplying practical biblical instruction for those who are illiterate.